Emirates Executive Private Jet Safari

 Explore Table Mountain

 Table Mountain is 3,563 feet above sea level at its highest point, and is one of the oldest mountains in the world.
 It is six times older than the Himalayan Mountains and five times older than the Rocky Mountains.
 The original cable way opened in 1929 and has seen over 21 million people take the cable-car ride to the mountain's top.
-The ride provides 360-degree views of Table Bay, Robben Island, Signal Hill and the City Bowl, which can be seen from cable-car's revolving floor.
-At the end of the cable-car journey, you can explore two miles of trails and enjoy the unrivaled panoramic views in every direction.
+The ride provides 360-degree views of Table Bay, Robben Island, Signal Hill and the City Bowl, which can be seen from the cable-car's revolving floor.
+At the end of the cable-car journey, you can explore two miles of trails and enjoy unrivaled panoramic views in every direction.

 Cape Town City Food Walking Tour